Jeon-ChanYoung/Flow-Matching-Pytorch/README.md

 # Flow-Matching-Pytorch
-Let's build an ultra-lightweight generative model using the “Flow Matching” algorithm.
+Let's build an lightweight generative model using the “Flow Matching” algorithm.
 Our goal is perfect reconstruction, and we'll see how well it restores fine details through the denoising process.
 We use a pixel art dataset (shape: 3x16x16).

 There are two versions.
 One is the basic Flow Matching, and the other is a version with various techniques added.
 <br>